 Shift Gears Properly

-Many people who drive cars with manual transmissions often make the mistake of failing to shift gears properly as they operate the vehicle.
+Inexperienced drivers with manual transmissions often shift gears incorrectly as they operate the vehicle.
 Stay in the correct gear while you’re driving to prevent it from shaking and moving too slow.
-Driving in a gear that is too high will also lead to excess strain on the engine, which will cause damage to the cylinder heads.
-Learn how to drive the car properly before you purchase it and use the owner’s manual to understand the gear that it should be in when you’re driving at different speeds or are slowing down to brake.
+Driving in a gear that is too high will also lead to excess strain on the engine.
+This can cause damage to the cylinder heads.
+If needed get training to understand how to shift gears properly.